mlabs-haskell/apropos/README.md

 # `apropos-tx`
-Automatically generate a suite of property tests from a logical model.
+Generate a suite of property tests from a logical model.

 ## What is this?
 It's a thing that generates property tests for you from a model.